 - It reduces the time spent on data consolidation and inventory audit.

 - Highlights problematic trends before they become losses.

 - Enhances existing financial projections.

 What is the Difference Between ERP and CRM?

-The difference between ERP and CRM is that ERP focuses on the financial department of a company and uses financial data whereas CRM involves the use of customer data by the customer service and sales departments.
+The difference between ERP and CRM is that ERP focuses on the financial department of a company and uses financial data whereas wholesale CRM involves the use of customer data by the customer service and sales departments.